 In addition to the traditional deities, the park features some more unconventional sculptures: a skeletal Buddha-like figure, a giant disembodied finger, and “The Split Man,” a striking piece depicting a figure tearing itself apart, symbolizing the inner turmoil of the human mind.

-This diverse collection of 14 statues, symbolizing the spiritual quest for enlightenment, was painstakingly crafted over a span of two decades.
-A plaque within the park pays tribute to the esteemed mathematician Alan Turing, underscoring the park’s commitment to honoring his legacy.
+This diverse collection of 14 statues, symbolizing the spiritual quest for enlightenment, took over a span of two decades to finish.
+Above all a plaque within the park pays tribute to the esteemed mathematician Alan Turing, underscoring the park’s commitment to honoring his legacy.

 Originally named Victoria’s Way, the park closed in 2015 after the owner felt it had turned into more of a family fun park, straying from its original intent as a contemplative garden for adults over 28.
 It reopened in 2016 under its original name, Victor’s Way, with new age restrictions aimed at maintaining its peaceful and reflective ambiance.